link-society/flowg/README.md

 requiring predefined schemas and relies on [BadgerDB](https://dgraph.io/docs/badger/) as its storage backend.

+For more informations, consult the [documentation](./docs/README.md).

+You wish to contribute?
+Please read our [guidelines](./CONTRIBUTING.md) first.

 ## :sparkles: Key Features

  - **Pipelines:** Build and manage log processing pipelines visually, with